matty-roses/meansofproduction/README.md

 Libraries will also be able to long term allow members from other libraries, presenting an easy way to offer a unified platform for existing lenders

-Libraries can enforce policies on behalf of their membership, such.
-Long term integration with voting platforms can lead to democratization.
+Libraries can enforce policies on behalf of their membership, such as maximum items to borrow at one time, fees or points for non-returned items, etc.

+Long term integration with voting platforms for libraries is a good move to ensure democratic control of libraries.